black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 82
 Inside your buyWeapon function, add an if statement to check if gold is greater than or equal to 30.

+# Step 83
+Similar to your buyHealth function, set gold equal to 30 less than its current value.
+Make sure this is inside your if statement.